 - Please note: Transcripts must be in English.
 If the transcript is not in English you will be required to submit a professional credential evaluation completed by any member of the National Association of Credential Evaluation Services (NACES).
 For this we recommend SpanTran, with its customized portal for Springfield College applicants.
 World Education Services or Josef Silny & Associates, Inc. are also recommended for your credential evaluations.

 The Office of International Admissions can assist you with questions you may have about enrolling at Springfield College as an international student by emailing email@example.com.

-Applications are reviewed on a rolling basis for fall (September) and summer (May) start terms.
+Applications are reviewed on a rolling basis as space is available.

 FAQs for Health Promotion and Health Equity

 Students take a combination of required, selective, elective, and capstone courses.
 Please refer to the academic catalog for coursework.